- Blood cancer

 When blood cell production is reduced in the bone marrow, it starts to take place in the liver and spleen instead.
-As the liver and spleen aren’t as good at producing blood cells, patients may develop anaemia (not enough red blood cells in your blood).
+As the liver and spleen aren’t as good at producing blood cells, people with MF may develop anaemia (not enough red blood cells in your blood).

 The spleen may also become enlarged, as it ‘holds on’ to red blood cells instead of releasing them into the blood.

 People who have no history of problems with their bone marrow can get MF.
 This is known as primary myelofibrosis (PMF).
-Secondary MF is where the condition develops as a result of other bone marrow disorders such as polycythaemia vera (PV) and essential thrombocythaemia (ET).
+Secondary MF is where the condition develops as a result of other blood cancers such as polycythaemia vera (PV) and essential thrombocythaemia (ET).